 5. Misuse of Information

 Improper use of performance data is a critical ethical issue.
-When performance data is used for personal vendettas or to settle scores, it violates ethical standards.
+When performance data is used to settle scores or to pursue personal vendettas, it violates ethical standards.

 For instance, if a manager uses an employee’s performance data to target or unfairly undermine that individual, it damages the employee’s reputation and erodes trust within the organization.

-Ethical performance management insists on using performance data solely to evaluate and improve employee performance while maintaining confidentiality and respect for individuals.
+Ethical performance management insists on using performance data solely to evaluate and improve employee performance while maintaining confidentiality and mutual respect between individuals.

 To ensure ethical performance management, organizations can adopt several strategies: